 - Enhanced Probability – Much more likely to do business when introduced vs. cold called

 - More Introductions – Those introduced typically continue the cycle of introducing you to others as an expectation of doing business

-Professional Introductions: Bringing together two adults we believe might have a reason to do business together or may gain value from knowing each other and each other’s network.
-Ultimately, this is nothing more than facilitating a conversation to allow two people being introduced to determine for themselves if staying connected makes sense.
-Our role is to ensure both parties are receptive to a conversation and introduce in person whenever possible.
+Professional Introductions: Bringing together two adults that we believe might have a reason to do business together or may gain value from knowing each other and each other’s network.
+Ultimately, this is nothing more than facilitating a conversation to allow the two people being introduced to determine for themselves if staying connected makes sense.
+Our role is to ensure both parties are receptive to a conversation and in person whenever possible.

 We are not endorsing, vouching for, providing DNA samples, nor criminal background checks; however, as a counter-balance, we do want to diligently protect our network and reputation and introduce professionals that we’ve connected with, know, like, trust, and value.

 Leads or Tips: A lead or tip is NOT an introduction.
 A lead or tip is simply pointing someone in the general direction of a possible prospect.
-A lead has not given permission to be contacted and the person providing the tip likely doesn’t have much influence or knowledge of the potential prospect.
+A lead has not given permission to be contacted and the person providing the tip likely doesn’t have much influence or knowledge or the potential prospect.